China's Huobi Group to invest $100 million in new public blockchain

 (Reuters) - China’s Huobi Group, a global financial services provider, announced on Wednesday it is investing $100 million, or 20 million of its tokens, to build a public blockchain.

-Blockchain, the system powering cryptocurrencies like bitcoin, is a shared database that is maintained by a network of computers connected to the internet.
+Blockchain, the system powering cryptocurrencies like bitcoin BTC=BTSP, is a shared database that is maintained by a network of computers connected to the internet.
 Bitcoin, Ethereum, and most major alternative coins are examples of public blockchains.

 The public blockchain will be called the Huobi Chain and take 21 months to build.
 Once completed, Huobi will use the online platform for its operations.